eddieruan-alibaba/SONiC/doc/recursive/recursive_route.md

 1. rib_process() eventually calls zebra_rnh_eval_nexthop_entry() after finishing one route updating task
 2. If a tracked nexthop has resolution changed, zebra_rnh_refresh_depends() is invoked before the protocol client notification is sent
-3. zebra_rnh_refresh_depends() finds the corresponding nexthop group (nhe), updates its dependencies, and then uses this nhe for a quick data plane refresh to avoid packet loss.
+3. zebra_rnh_refresh_depends() finds the corresponding nexthop group (nhe) and its parent nhe, and then push both of them to data plane for a quick refresh to avoid packet loss
 4. Zebra continues the client notify process, proceeding with the next round of recursive route iteration to refresh the resolution of nexthops to their final state

 #### Nexthop Group Preserving